| |

 The builders of Dickens World have worked with the Dickens Fellowship

-and insist that the material presented is based on a credible
+to assure the material presented is based on a credible

 and factual account of Charles Dickens works and the world in